mariadb-operator/mariadb-operator/docs/GALERA.md

 ...
 ```

 This relies on sensible defaults set by either the operator or the webhook, which may not be suitable for your Kubernetes cluster.
-This can be solved by overriding the defaults, as in this other [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera.yaml), so you have fine grained control over the Galera configuration:
+This can be solved by overriding the defaults, as in this other [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera.yaml), so you have fine-grained control over the Galera configuration:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1